silshack/summer2017/_posts/elliott/2017-05-25-clicky-craziness.md

 * Should you commit to the gh-pages branch?
 * Should you merge your own pull requests?
-* When do the magical 'Fixed #XXX' words work?
+* When do the magical 'Fixed #XXX' or 'Fixes XXX' words work?

 # Peer Code Review